eBay/tsv-utils/docs/AboutTheCode.md

 * The `InputFieldReordering` class in the `common` directory.
 This is an optimization for processing only the first N fields needed for the individual command invocation.
 This is used by several tools.
 * The template expansion done in `tsv-select`.
 This reduces the number of if-tests in the inner loop.
 * Reusing arrays every input line, without re-allocating.
 Some programmers would do this naturally on the first attempt, for others it would be a second pass optimization.
-* The output buffering done in `csv2tsv`.
-The algorithm used naturally generates a single byte at a time, but writing a byte-at-a-time incurs a costly system call.
-Buffering the writes sped the program up signficantly.
+* Output buffering, which was added to a number tools well after the initial implementations.
+This sped up several of the tools considerably.

 ## Building and makefile